OSUACM/Weekly_Events/2018-10-15/README.md

 Weekly Challenge - Social Circles
 ---

-You are having a party, but your guests are socially awkward and require a certain number of empty sets to their left and to their right.
+You are having a party, but your guests are socially awkward and require a certain number of empty seats to their left and to their right.
 You have unlimited tables.
 Find the minimum number of seats you need to satisfy them.

 [Problem specification](http://codeforces.com/problemset/problem/1060/D)